Gitarth/autoaudit/README.md

 # autoaudit

 Autoaudit is a powerful tool designed to streamline and simplify the intricate tasks of data collection, processing, and code vectorization.
-Leveraging the state-of-the-art code2vec model, Autoaudit automates these essential processes, allowing for efficient and accurate analysis of codebases and data sets.
+Leveraging the [code2vec model](https://github.com/tech-srl/code2vec), Autoaudit automates these essential processes, allowing for efficient and accurate analysis of codebases and data sets.

 ## [Contribution Guidelines](https://github.com/Gitarth/autoaudit/wiki/Contribution-Guidelines)